4kaylaj/WI_Agricultural_Exports/README.md

 ![alt text](https://github.com/4kaylaj/WI_Agricultural_Exports/blob/main/Whey.png?raw=true "Whey Exports")

 ### __Ginseng__
-While there is a decline in Wisconsin Ginseng exports, the results are not as clear as other commodities.
+While there is a decline in Wisconsin ginseng exports, the results are not as clear as other commodities.
 Although the U.S.-China trade wars played a role in decreasing ginseng exports, the pandemic also could have played a role in this decrease as many people give Ginseng a gift when they travel over the holidays.

 ![alt text](https://github.com/4kaylaj/WI_Agricultural_Exports/blob/main/Ginseng.png?raw=true "Ginseng Exports")